 24. The Guardian has the impression that your husband is a fine man, and he is very pleased to hear you two are arranging to be reunited.
-He feels very strongly that Bahá'ís, if possible, more especially Bahá'ís who serve the Cause as actively and conspicuously as you and your family do, should set the newer believe s and the young Bahá'ís a high example in every way.
+He feels very strongly that Bahá'is, if possible, more especially Bahá'is who serve the Cause as actively and conspicuously as you and your family do, should set the newer believers and the young Bahá'is a high example in every way.
 As Bahá'u'lláh was so very much against divorce (even though He permits it) and considered marriage a most sacred responsibility, believers should do everything in their power to preserve the marriages they have contracted, and to make of them exemplary unions, governed by the noblest motives.
-(19 October 1947)

 25. Bahá'u'lláh has clearly stated the consent of all living parents is required for a Bahá'í marriage.
 This applies whether the parents are Bahá'ís or non-Bahá'ís, divorced for years or not.
 This great law He has laid down to strengthen the social fabric, to knit closer the ties of the home, to place a certain gratitude and respect in the hearts of children for those who have given them life and sent their souls out on the eternal journey towards their Creator.
 We Bahá'ís must realize that in present-day society the exact opposite process is taking place: young people care less and less for their parents' wishes, divorce is considered a natural right, and obtained on the flimsiest and most unwarrantable and shabby pretexts.
-People separated from each other, especially if one of them has had full custody of the children, are only too willing to belittle the importance of the partner in marriage also responsible as a parent for bringing those children into this world.
-The Bahá'ís must, through rigid adherence to the Bahá'í laws and teachings, combat these corrosive forces which are so rapidly destroying home life and the beauty of family relationships, and tearing down the moral structure of society.
+People separated from each other, especially if one of them has had full custody of the children, are only too willing to belittle the importance of the partner in marriage also responsible as a parent for bringing those children into and tearing down the moral structure of society.